 Architecture Program for High School Students

-Orientation and move-in for this program is on Sunday, July 3.
-The program is scheduled to end on Friday, August 12.
+Orientation and move-in for this program is tentatively scheduled for Sunday, July 2.
+The program is scheduled to end on Friday, August 11 with move-out options on the evening of August 11 or the morning of August 12.

 The Summer College Architecture program is one of SU’s most popular summer programs for high school students.
 Build your understanding and appreciation of architecture through studio design problems, lectures, and drawing exercises.
 Living the life of a university architecture student for six weeks can help you decide whether to pursue study in a professional architectural school or in a related field.
 If you discover architecture is for you, you’ll have a head start.